This article describes how you can configure Cloud Identity or G Suite to use Azure AD as IdP and source for identities.

-In the context of integrating Azure AD with Cloud Identity, two properties of groups are of primary interest—whether a group is mail-enabled and whether it is security-enabled:
+In the context of integrating Azure AD with Cloud Identity or G Suite, two properties of groups are of primary interest—whether a group is mail-enabled and whether it is security-enabled:

 - A security-enabled group can be used to manage access to resources in Azure AD.
 Any security-enabled group is therefore potentially relevant in the context of Google Cloud.

-- A mail-enabled group has an email address, which is relevant because Cloud Identity requires groups to be identified by an email address.
+- A mail-enabled group has an email address, which is relevant because Cloud Identity and G Suite require groups to be identified by an email address.